javajet/learn-scala-by-example/README.md

 _Other Interesting Features._

-This example just shows some other features of Scala:
+This example just shows how you might want to extend the Tea Making process using some other features of Scala:

-- Traits: abstract types used to define variables
+- Traits: abstract types used to define and constrain variables
 - Sealed Traits: used to provide enumerations (a.k.a _Algebraic Data Types_)
 - Case Classes: universal templates for objects / variables
-- Use of Pre-conditions & Post-conditions: DbC
+- Use of Pre-conditions & Post-conditions: used to ensure objectds are always configured correctly
-- Passing Implicit Parameters
+- Passing Implicit Parameters: simplify code by automatically injecting state

 &nbsp;